-3. Move forward slowly, paying special attention the alignments to mentioned on the previous page.
+3. Move forward slowly, paying special attention to the alignments mentioned on the previous page.
 Ensure that the tilt cylinder pins will barely clear the bottoms of the mounting plate notches.
-If the subframe is too much lower than this, you may encounter interference between the guide plate sides and the mounting plate notches.
+If the sub-frame is too much lower than this, you may encounter interference between the guide plate sides and the mounting plate notches.